DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/inference/models.md

 ### New Features of vLLM

-Currently, Intelligent Engine also supports some new features when using vLLM as an inference tool:
+Currently, AI Lab also supports some new features when using vLLM as an inference tool:

 - Enable `Lora Adapter` to optimize model inference services during inference.
 - Provide a compatible `OpenAPI` interface with `OpenAI`, making it easy for users